-Source: For the sources, which are too numerous to list here, see Richard Jackson, Voluntary Pensions in Emerging Markets: New Strategies for Meeting the Retirement Security Challenge (Alexandria, VA: GAI, 2017)
+Source: Richard Jackson, Voluntary Pensions in Emerging Markets: New Strategies for Meeting the Retirement Security Challenge (Alexandria, VA: GAI, 2017)

-The Inadequacy of State Retirement Provision: LOW REPLACEMENT RATES
+Inadequate State Pension Systems: LOW REPLACEMENT RATES

-- From Brazil to China, emerging markets with PAYGO pension systems are making deep reductions in the generosity of state retirement provision as their populations age. - In principal, emerging markets with funded state pension systems should be better positioned to confront their age waves.
-In practice, however, these systems are unlikely to deliver on their promise. - In countries like Chile, Hong Kong, and Mexico with privately managed personal accounts systems, contribution rates are too low to finance adequate replacement rates. - In countries like India and Malaysia with centrally managed provident funds, low returns on worker contributions, together with early retirement ages, mean that replacement rates will also be inadequate.
+- From Brazil to China, many emerging markets with pay-as-you-go pension systems are being compelled to make deep reductions in the generosity of state retirement provision as their populations age. - ☐ In countries like Chile, Hong Kong, and Mexico with privately managed personal accounts systems, contribution rates are often too low to finance adequate replacement rates. - In countries like India, Indonesia, and Malaysia with centrally managed provident funds, low returns on contributions, together with preretirement withdrawals, can also result in low replacement rates.